 It is possible to have your TOEIC paper marked a second time.
 You simply have to contact the exam centre where you took the test within 6 months after the exam.
 Your paper will then be marked again.
 Be careful though — If the markers find a significant gap between the first and second grading, ETS will pay for the additional costs.
 If the results appear to be fine then you will have to pay for them.

 Yes.
 GlobalExam is an online platform dedicated to test preparation in real exam conditions.
 Experts regularly write new content to deliver effective training and practice opportunities to help students improve their chances of doing well in their chosen English exam.
 The site is very interactive – you will be able to do TOEIC exercises and prepare for the Reading, Listening, Speaking and Writing Sections and get immediate feedback.
 You will also have the chance to do full mock exams under timed conditions, just like in the real TOEIC test.
 You can review your results in the statistics tab to check your progress.
-You can then improve any weak areas with the help of vocabulary and grammar study sheets!
+You can then improve any weak areas with the help of English vocabulary word list and grammar study sheets!

 Sign up for a free trial version today.
 Once you’ve seen how good the site is you can sign up for the premium version and get access to all the materials!